Skip to content

 19,800 yen including tax

-The rose pattern, which is synonymous with the Katsura Yumi brand, is woven with Yonezawa Ori for black formal wear.
+The rose pattern that is synonymous with the Katsura Yumi brand is woven in Yonezawa weave for black formal wear.

 size